ShafqatMajoka/Tradeshift/README.md

 ### IntelliJ IDEA Installation:

-Step 1: Download and install IntelliJ IDEA Community edition using link https://www.jetbrains.com/idea/#chooseYourEdition and import project as a Maven project.
+Step 1: Download and install IntelliJ IDEA Community edition using link https://www.jetbrains.com/idea/#chooseYourEdition and
+### Import Project.

+Please import project as a Maven project in IntelliJ IDEA OR of your own choice.